DanielJDufour/run-js/README.md

 ## json-serializable input
 run-js currently only supports running functions that accept JSON-serialized input.
 In other words, you can only call a function that accepts numbers, string, arrays, and object.
-You can't pass a Python Function as a parameter.
+You can't pass a function as a parameter.
 ## stateless
 For security reasons, run-js doesn't keep a JavaScript process running the background.
 Therefore, you can't chain JavaScript function calls.